 PhD Ecology, Utah State University, 2009

-Megan is a Research Associate and has been working with the INR team since 2010.
-She is currently a technical coordinator for large, multi-stakeholder projects addressing complex natural resource issues.
-Megan is interested in bridging the gap between science and management by providing maps and tools to access data and information, developing guidance and examples for how to apply products to management applications, and facilitating discussions of how to incorporate science-based information into decision-making processes.
-Prior to her current work, she spent several years working on large landscape assessments across diverse ecosystems in the western United States, studying the cumulative impacts of vegetation succession, climate, disturbances, and management on vegetation condition, carbon sequestration, and habitat.
-She received her PhD from Utah State University in 2010 studying the ecological effects of genetic variation in quaking aspen populations.
-See below for more information on current and past projects.
+Megan is an ecologist and leads INR’s Rangeland Sustainability Program.
+She is interested in bridging the gap between science and management by working with managers and practitioners to identify and break down communication barriers, providing maps and tools to access data and information, and facilitating discussions of how to incorporate science-based information into decision-making processes.
+Prior to her current work, she spent several years working on large landscape assessments across diverse ecosystems in the western United States.
+Megan has been working with the INR team since 2010 after moving to Portland from Utah, where she studied the ecological effects of genetic variation in quaking aspen populations as a doctoral student.